Birmania/smtp-mailing-queue/readme.txt

 * You can send test mails to test your setup.
 * You can process the mailing queue manually instead of waiting for cronjob.

+Supervisors:
+* You can display basic informations about mail processing performances
 * You can display the mailing queue in the backend to see emails that will be sent with next processing.
 * You can display the invalid mails and delete or retry them.
+* You can display the sent mails and delete them.

 Coming soon:

-* Logging of mails and errors.
-* Archive of sent mail.
 * Storing mailing data in database instead of files.
 * Using plugin for SMTP mails without using mailing queue.